Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-7hJDZCiH0o0.md

 ### Transcript

-> will there be any big ui changes before 1.0 like color palette and design i don't know if there will be there are changes to certain uis in update 5 and there will be new uis in update 5 as well so but if you you're saying like like the color palette and design i don't think that the color palette or the design is going to change so much i think it's still going to look and feel kind of like what the ui looks like now but there are there are some there's a lot of ui work going into update 5 for sure true story
+> will there be any big ui changes before 1.0 like color palette and design I don't know if there will be there are changes to certain uis in update 5 and there will be new uis in update 5 as well so but if you you're saying like like the color palette and design I don't think that the color palette or the design is going to change so much I think it's still going to look and feel kind of like what the ui looks like now but there are there are some there's a lot of ui work going into update 5 for sure true story